(IASTM) Instrument Assisted Soft Tissue Mobilization techniques

-As part of our commitment to continuing education New Zealand College of Massage is proud to bring you Dawn T. Gulick's IASTM.
+As part of our commitment to continuing education New Zealand College of Massage is proud to bring you HawkGrips Level 1: IASTM Fundamentals Certification Course, run by Dawn T. Gulick.

 Dawn T. Gulick is a Professor of Physical Therapy at Widener University in Chester Pennsylvania, United States of America.
 She has been teaching for over 20 years.
 Her areas of expertise are orthopedics, sports medicine, modalities, and medical screening.
 As a clinician, Dr. Gulick has owned a private orthopedic/sports medicine practice.
 She also provides athletic training services from the middle school to elite Olympic/Paralympic level.
 As a member of the Olympic Sports Medicine Society, Dr. Gulick has provided medical coverage at numerous national and international events.

 REGISTER HERE Early-bird discount before 21 November 2018.